 #1.
 Bollinger Bands Trading Strategy

-Bollinger bands can be used by both beginner as well as expert traders.
+Bollinger bands can be used by both beginners as well as expert traders.
 The trading strategy was developed by John Bollinger in the 1980s.
+You need to know how to read candlesticks to implement the Bollinger bands strategy effectively.

 Understanding Bollinger Band